machinetranslate/machinetranslate.org/applications/advanced-concepts/tags-and-placeholders.md

 # Tags and placeholders

-**Tags and placeholders** are pieces of non-translatable code.
-While tags format and structure texts, placeholders are variables for dynamic content.
+**Tags** and **placeholders** are pieces of non-translatable code inside the input text.

-## Challenges
+## Tags

+Tags format, structure and annotate texts, and can also be used as placeholders.
+Tags are usually XML, for example HTML.

+There are two approaches for working with tagged inputs:

-- The machine translation can misplace, corrupt or ignore tags and placeholders.
+Tags can be kept in the training data and at run time.
+In this approach, the machine translation can misplace, corrupt or drop tags in the output.

-In a phrase like "Susan's car", the genitive apostrophe can appear as a tag.
-When translated into Spanish, the appearance of the tag in the output introduces an error.

-- The machine translation output quality can be degraded when the final content replaces tags and placeholders.

-For example, placeholders can be replaced by a singular or plural value.
-Also, in gendered languages, a placeholder can stand for gendered words.
-These values are retrieved after the text has been translated.
+Tags can be removed from the training data and at run time, and then reinserted after translation.
+Tag reinsertion is challenging because it is inefficient and impacts on metrics.

+### Example

+Original in English: \<service\> account

+Expected translation: la cuenta de \<service\>

+Translation with misplaced tag: \<service\> cuenta

+## Placeholders

+Placeholders are variables for dynamic content.
+For machine translation, placeholders are challenging because their content can be ambiguous.
+They can also become corrupted in the output.

+### Example

+Original in English: There are {number} pages in the book.

+Expected translation: Hay {pages} páginas en el libro.

+Translation with corrupted placeholder: Hay { páginas } páginas en el libro.